GigPlatform/requester-app/README.md

-Worker app for Meta-GIG built with Ionic Cordova
+Requester app for Meta-GIG built with Ionic Cordova